Sibiloi National Park

 Distance: from Nairobi is 800km North of Nairobi.

-Gates: There is one main gate (Karsa gate); other gates are Alia bay and Koobi fora
+Gates: There is one main gate (Karsa gate); other gates are Alia bay and also Koobi fora.

-Road: The roads connecting the park with the major town has both tarmac and murrum sections.
+Road: The roads connecting the park with the major town have both tarmac and murram sections.
 Long distances are however rough roads.
 High clearance 4WD is essential all year round.
-Travelling in convoy is recommended.

 Alternatively travel by road from Nairobi to Kalokol on the lake’s western shores, via Kitale and Lodwar.
-From Kalokol boat hire services are available across the lake to Aliabay.
+From Kalokol boat hire services are available across the lake to Albay.

-The major attractions include Lake Turkana which is the most saline of the Africa’s large lakes.
-It is the world’s largest permanent desert lake and world largest alkaline lake.
-The soda lake owes its lovely nickname to algae particles which shift with changes of wind and light causing Lake Turkana’s color to change from blue to grey to jade.
+The major attractions include Lake Turkana which is the most saline of Africa’s large lakes.
+It is the world’s largest permanent desert lake and the world’s largest alkaline lake.
+The soda lake owes its lovely nickname to algae particles.
+These shift with changes in wind and light causing Lake Turkana’s color to change from blue to grey to jade.

-The area is also characterized by semi-desert habitat and open plains flanked by volcanic formation including Mount Sibiloi, the site of the remains of a petrified forest possibly 7 Million years ago.
+The area also has semi-desert habitat and open also plains flanked by volcanic formations including Mount Sibiloi.
+The site of the remains of a petrified forest possibly 7 Million years ago.

-Turkana is an outstanding laboratory for the study of plant and animal communities.
-The park serves as a stopover for migrant waterfowl and is major breeding grounds for the Nile crocodile, hippopotamus and a variety of venomous snakes.
-The park also has other terrestrial wildlife like Zebras, Grant Gazelles, Lions, Leopards, stripped Hyenas, Beisa oryx; Greater kudu, cheetahs and Northern Topi among others.
-A total of over 350 species of aquatic and terrestrial bird have been recorded in Lake Turkana.
+Turkana is also an outstanding laboratory for the study of plant and animal communities.
+The park serves as a stopover for migrant waterfowl.
+It is also a major breeding ground for the Nile crocodile, hippopotamus, and a variety of venomous snakes.
+The park also has other terrestrial wildlife like Zebras, Grant Gazelles, Lions, Leopards, and also Striped Hyenas.
+There is Beisa oryx; Greater kudu, cheetahs, and Northern Topi among others.
+A total of over 350 species of aquatic and terrestrial birds are in also Lake Turkana.

-At Koobi Fora, extensive paleontological finds have been made, including the evidence of the existence of a relatively intelligent hominid 2 million years ago.
+At Koobi Fora, extensive paleontological finds are there.
+These also include the evidence of the existence of a relatively intelligent hominid 2 million years ago.